danielcbit/apcctrl/doc/manual/manual.rst

 values from the UPS in the status output.
 It turned out that gpm, the mouse control program for command windows, was using the serial port without using the standard Unix locking mechanism.
-As a consequence, both apcupsd and gpm were reading the serial port.
+As a consequence, both apcctrl and gpm were reading the serial port.
 Please ensure that if you are running gpm that it is not configured with a serial port mouse on the same serial port.